 are "partner" airlines.
 If you fly JetBlue

 from your home airport, that partner relationship will make your connection and baggage transfer through to Hyannis or Provincetown smooth and easy!

 For many travelers (including yours truly!), the best airport near Cape Cod isn't

 in Boston.
 It's T.F.
 Green International Airport in Providence, Rhode Island.

 Whenever I have a choice, I pick T.F.
 Green over Logan every time!

 Why?
 Because it's a heck of a lot more user-friendly than Logan Airport in Boston!
 And it's about the same distance from the Cape as is Boston - roughly 60 miles, give or take.

-To get to the Cape, you'll need to rent a car or take a bus.
+To get to the Cape, you can rent a car or take an Uber, Lyft or limo.